damianavila/RISE/doc/customize.md

 ### Automatically launch RISE

-You can setup your notebook to start immediately with the slideshow view using the `autolaunch` config option:
+You can setup your notebook to start immediately with the slideshow view using the `autolaunch` config option.
+This typically is very helpful if you plan on publishing slideshows through something like `mybinder.org`:

     {
      ...
      "rise": {"autolaunch": true}
     }

 ### Choosing where the slideshow begins